AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

    1. Select **[!UICONTROL daterangeday]**.
    1. Select **[!UICONTROL ∑ occurrences]**.

    You see a table displaying the occurrences for the current month.
-For better visibility, enlarge the table visualization.
+For better visibility, enlarge the visualization.

 1. In the **[!UICONTROL Filters]** pane: